Skip to main content

 android-chrome-latestchrome-148-android (back-compat naming)

 chrome-148 with no platform suffix sniffs the running OS and dispatches to chrome-148-windows, chrome-148-macos, or chrome-148-linux.
-Pick this if your binary should match the host OS.
-Pick the explicit suffix when you want, say, a Windows fingerprint from a Linux box.
-That's the common scraping case.
+Pick this when the binary should match its host.
+Pick the explicit suffix when you want, say, a Windows fingerprint from a Linux scraper, which is the common case.

 Captured hashes (verified against tls.peet.ws)